hermesnetto/react-currency-field/README.md

-## React Currency Input
+## React Currency Field

-⚛️ A small and simple component to currency in react.
+⚛️  A simple and small component to currency in react.

 ## How to install
 ```